zetxek/promotion-engine/README.md

 # Project design

 The project is extendable in terms of promotions via a Strategy pattern - with each promotion type implementing the specific strategy for a given cart.

 The promotion engine is an interface, and a default implementation is provider - with a simple exclusive calculation (once a given promotion is found, the product is not considered for other promotions).

+Additional elements could also be further decoupled from the specific implementation (Product, Cart...).

 Typescript is used as language - which is great for testability of the code compared to vanilla Javascript, although it also poses a challenge in the copy operation for he elements of a collection.